jonathantneal/document-promises/README.md

 });
 ```

-Developers are strongly advised not to assign these promises to `document`, as the standard may still change substantially, and then such code would be future-incompatible.
+Developers are strongly advised not to attach these promises to `document`, as
+the standard may still change substantially, and then such code would be
+future-incompatible.

 ## FAQ